 5 Limitations Your Kid Will Face After Surgery

-Your kid is going to be ready to wash again frequently 5 to 7 days after leaving the hospital.
-I recommend you be in presence during the first wash because the cuts in the ribcage aren’t looking so lovely.
-Also, there may be some bleeding while your kid is under the shower.
+- Your kid will be ready to wash again frequently 5 to 7 days after leaving the hospital.
+I recommend you be present during the first wash because the cuts in the ribcage aren’t looking so lovely.
+Also, there may be some bleeding while your kid is in the shower.

-Your child may get back to school when he or she is no longer taking drugs for managing pain.
+- Your child may get back to school when they are no longer taking drugs to manage pain.
 Never give your kid pain medications while it is at school.
 It may abuse these drugs because of improper dosages.
-This will lead to plenty of problems that you don’t want to happen.
+This will lead to many problems you don’t want to happen.

-He or she will be excused from gym class for at least a couple of months.
-Even when it is fully recovered from the surgery, physical exercise will be very taxing because of the two titanium bars underneath its sternum.
+- They will be excused from gym class for at least a few months.
+Even when fully recovered from the surgery, physical exercise will be very taxing because of the two titanium bars underneath its sternum.
 Breathing will be shallow, and it will get tired quickly.

-Back in the days, the pectus excavatum surgery for adults has been an intensely debated topic.
-Nowadays, there are plenty of publications that show a successful repair of the condition, on patients over age 40, using the Nuss procedure.
+Back in the day, pectus excavatum surgery for adults was an intensely debated topic.
+Nowadays, there are plenty of publications that show a successful repair of the condition in patients over age 40 using the Nuss procedure.

-However, the chances of complications during the surgery are much higher in older patients.
-The chest wall of adult patients is getting far less flexible, and their body weight increase as they age.
+However, the complications during the surgery are much higher in older patients.
+The chest wall of adult patients is getting far less flexible, and their body weight increases as they age.
 This makes the operation far more complicated.